starVisionTeam/VS/README.md

 Note that the *** code of this repo is based on ***.
 We thank the authors for their great job!

 ## Contact
 We are still updating the code.
-If you have any trouble using this repo, please do not hesitate to E-mail Leyuan Liu (lyliu@mail.ccnu.edu.cn) or Yunhan Li (609806700@qq.com).
+If you have any trouble using this repo, please do not hesitate to E-mail Leyuan Liu (lyliu@mail.ccnu.edu.cn) or Yuhan Li (609806700@qq.com).